Leon Jacobs: Jacksonville Jaguars

-Jacobs was drafted by the Jacksonville Jaguars in the seventh round (230th overall) of the 2018 NFL Draft.
+Jacobs was drafted by the Jacksonville Jaguars in the seventh round (230th overall) of the 2018 NFL draft.
 He played in 12 games with three starts.
 In Week 14, against the Tennessee Titans, he scored a safety when tackled Cameron Batson in the endzone.
 He was placed on injured reserve on December 14, 2018, with a quad injury.
 Overall, he finished his rookie season with 21 combined tackles.

 Jacobs entered the 2020 season as a starting linebacker for the Jaguars.
 In Week 3, he suffered a torn ACL and was placed on injured reserve on September 28, 2020.

 On July 30, 2021, Jacobs was released by the Jaguars.

 Michigan Panthers

 On December 13, 2022, Jacobs signed with the Michigan Panthers of the United States Football League (USFL).
+He was transferred to the team's inactive list on March 20, 2023.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.